 Newsletters: We update parents regularly on upcoming events via newsletters.
 These are also displayed on our web site: www.layston.herts.sch.uk.
-We send newsletters by email.

-Calendar dates for the year are published on our website and the diary dates for the term are sent home near the beginning of each term.
+Calendar dates for the year are published on our website.

-Parents' evenings: You can discuss your child's progress, usually in October and March.
+Parents' evenings: You can discuss your child's progress, usually in October and learning conferences in March.
 If you need to talk to us about your child please make an appointment to see your child's class teacher after school, or you can ring the office to make an appointment to see the Head teacher.